math4tots-misc/asyncf/README.md

 // You can just start asyncMain by calling it, or asyncMain();

-// if you wanted for asyncMain to finish, you can
+// if you wanted to do something after asyncMain finishes, you can
 // start a local 'async' context. asyncf.start(function*() {
   yield asyncMain();